mmesiti/2025-09-09-workshop/content/communication/welcome.md

 Connection details for the installation help sessions and the shell crash course: **zoom link sent to participants** .

+You can add all workshop sessions to your own calendar following the instructions on this page: https://coderefinery.org/calendars/ (choose only the workshop calendar)

 ### During the workshop: How-to follow

 Here are all relevant resources that you will need in order to connect during the workshop: